 So I guess anyone who sticks with this gets to see a gay Indian kid go to performing arts school, while staying with his dad and uncle and dealing with his potential future Indian step-mother?
 I’m not seeing huge joke potential and there wasn’t a lot of laughs in the pilot, either, so I think this is a no.

 James Remar’s dodgy background emerges, younger daughter’s superpowers start to emerge (we’ve had lightning and thunder – what’s she going to be?) and we learn where Black Lightning’s powers come from.
 Perhaps the most fun, though are the conversations between Black Lightning and Black Thunder (that’s her name now), which are delightfully plausible father-daughter conversations, even if the situation isn’t.

-Obviously, the show already had a political and racial undertone, but is it (spoiler alert) too much to have white racists trying to destroy the black population with vaccines, in order to do God’s work?
+Obviously, the show already had a political and racial undertone, but is it (spoiler alert) (spoiler alert) too much to have white racists trying to destroy the black population with vaccines, in order to do God’s work?
 I think that’s getting a bit much now.
 All the same, you’ve got that on one side, and on the other side, you’ve got albino black people, so maybe it all sort of balances out?